naitik-dixit42/Final-for-AI-Game-Developing---The-Collector/README.md

 Features:
 - Player moves with arrow keys or WASD
-- Items (coins, stars, carrots) spawn randomly
+- Items (gems of different colors) spawn randomly
 - Enemies patrol and chase the player if nearby
 - Traps damage the player
 - Win when required numbers of items are collected